yasinldev/violet-search/README.md

 ## IP Rotation

 Violet uses a proxy server to rotate the IP address of the microservice.
 This means that the microservice will have a different IP address each time it crawls a website.
-This helps prevent websites from blocking the microservice.
+This helps prevent websites from blocking the microservice

 <img src="resources/image/violet_ip.png"><br><br>